Grooming A Puppy: His First Time

 Examine Your Puppy's Bottom

-All dogs can suffer from impacted anal glands at some point which can be especially painful if infection occurs, however, a good healthy diet which produces firm stools will go a long way to keeping your dog's anal glands healthy.
+All dogs can suffer from impacted anal glands at some point which can be especially painful if infection occurs; however, a good healthy diet which produces firm stools will go a long way to keeping your dog's anal glands healthy.

-Grooming A Puppy: Tactics!
+Grooming A Puppy: Tactics For Success!

 Grooming A Puppy: Summary

-Take things slowly and gently, and praise him if he behaves, but give him 'time out' if he gets too anxious.
+Take things slowly and gently, praise him if he behaves, but give him 'time out' if he gets too anxious.
 Grooming is supposed to be a relaxing and happy time for you both.

 And for future reference, this is how to groom an adult Cocker Spaniel.